semanticsean/ATAT/README.md

 # (@@) - ATAT - Email Client for AI Agents - 💪🏼🦾

 ATAT simplifies adoption of Human-to-AI, AI-to-AI interactions over one of the largest and most important communication stacks: email.
 That means a powerful agent - or fleet of agents - can be accessed with the "fw" button or a "cc" on an email thread.
 ATAT enables multiplayer / mixture via email.
-Training new users is as simple as teaching them to fw or cc.
-Using MoE operations is now as simple as "@ and then @ again".
+Training new users is as simple as telling them to fw or cc.

-(a.k.a.
+The goal is to enable anybody to build a "company" of AI Agents in minutes that can be accessed by everybody, not just technical experts. (a.k.a.
 MoE for normies.)

-I did a lot of hands-on market testing of bots and saw that many of the most powerful use cases of LLMs are far too slow for a chatbot, at least right now.
+Many of the most powerful - and most affordable - use cases of LLMs are too slow for a chatbot interface.
 Email is wonderfully slow.
 Elegantly slow.
-You have 24 hours of compute to get to the user's ideal output, using person and / or utility agents.
+You have 24 hours of compute to get to the user's ideal output, using persona and / or utility agents.
 What will you build with all that time?

-The other big benefit is that email is generally recognized as safe, redundant, and very simple.
-In most businesses, a lot of the most important work is done over email.

-The biggest and most important update is it needs to use openai 0.28.0.
-The code needs to be immediately refactored to use the 1.0 SDK.

-(Setup is easy.
-Guide below.
-Read the 'critical warning'!)

-Looking for collaborators and sponsors, see contribute.md.
+🤝 If this is valuable to you and you want to contribute, please do!
+I'm looking for collaborators.
+Please find me on x.com/seanmcdonalxyz.

+# Getting Started

+🚨 ATAT is alpha software provided with no warranties.
+You will find errors and, because email formatting is complex across clients, users will see uneven formatting.
+It is released for testing, experimentation, and research.
+Use it for testing only.
+You MUST declare and label that the respondents are generative AI.

+ATAT is built to work out of the box on Replit.
+Please see contribute.md, where a request for help adapting it to GH and for local deployment is included.

+(Deploying is a bit different.
+Contact me for help or paid hosting. x.com/seanmcdonaldxyz)

+## 1. Prepare Replit
+Depending on your config, you may have to downgrade to the pre-1.0 version of OpenAI python package, using "pip install openai==0.28.0".

+(Upgrading to the new version is next on the roadmap.)

+Then add your secrets.
+This example uses a popular email service.

+{
+  "SMTP_SERVER": "smtp.gmail.com",
+  "IMAP_SERVER": "imap.gmail.com",
+  "SMTP_PORT": "587",
+  "SMTP_USERNAME": "your agent email address at your domain name", "SMTP_PASSWORD": "for Google (TM) Workspace this is an 'app password' which you get from Security > Two-Factor Authentication > App Password", "OPENAI_API_KEY": "sk-...
+  "
+}

+If you want to enable logging (or disable it) check send_email at the end in email_client.py.

+## 2. Add Email Address / Get Credentials Aliases
+If you are using the pre-baked agents, go to agents/agents.json and add the id of each agent as an email alias to your email management system.
+In Google (TM) Workspace, this is called "Add Alternate Emails".
+You can get and change the agent email addresses and details in /agents/agents.json.
+You don't have to add an Alias to reference at agent with the @@ shortcode using @@(agent name).

+The password for Workspace has to be an 'app password' https://support.google.com/accounts/answer/185833?hl=en.

+## 3. Run
+Deployment may require additional config, but Run should work out of the gate.

+The Flask server will open the Card site showing all agents automatically on Replit.
+Open the Webview pane if it doesn't open automatically.

+# ⚠️ Critical:
+###  Do NOT add an existing email address, as you may trigger unwanted emails being sent to senders in your history.
+Create a NEW ACCOUNT and only use that.

+(If you want to use an existing dev or sandbox account, run thread-reconciler.py in /tools to index processed_threads.json.)

 # Features & Benefits